eylons/awsDeployTest/README.md

 SSL
 CloudFormation WaitGroup till instances installation will be done Ensure httpd is running
-Test in the end of deployment that we get the correct result from the DB, alert if not
+Test in the end of deployment that we get the correct result from the DB, alert if not - PHPUnit sanity tests

 ## Why I choose this solution